-Below is a list of working papers — preliminary versions of academic research –— by MIT Sloan faculty and PhD students related to the coronavirus/COVID-19 pandemic.
+Below is a list of published research and working papers — preliminary versions of academic research –— by MIT Sloan faculty and PhD students related to the coronavirus/COVID-19 pandemic.
 This page will be updated with new papers as they become available.
 Papers are listed in reverse chronological order using the date of their first version.
 A list of projects and other resources led by MIT Sloan faculty is at the end of this page.